[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 • biodegradable tissues (I bought a lot on Amazon);

-Washing, or how not to wash for several days
+The toilet, or how not to wash for several days

 • a very compact Sea to Summit towel;

-Dr Bronner's soap that I discovered via Valentin.
+Dr. Bronner's soap that I discovered via Valentin.

 We didn't go more than four days without washing.
-When you're outdoors all day, and you don't meet anyone, it (surprisingly) didn't bother me that much .
+When you're outdoors all day, and you don't see anyone, it (surprisingly) didn't bother me that much .
 With clothes that wick away sweat effectively, the odor problem was much less present.

 The final word...